If you are in need of a dental insurance plan, we have good news for you. Shopping all of your options can be simple if you know the 3 basics.

 #3: How Much Does It Cost?

-According to Forbes, if dental coverage isn’t provided by your employer, dental insurance will run between $12 and $50 a month, per person.
-Other policies require a yearly fee that then allows you to visit member dentists for reduced rates.
-These plans can run between $75 and $100 per person each year.
+If dental coverage isn’t provided by your employer, dental insurance for individuals will typically run between $20 and $50 each month.
+For families, a typical dental insurance plan can run between $50 and $150 per month.
+Other policies, like dental discount plans, require a yearly fee that allows you to visit member dentists for reduced rates.
+These plans can run around $100 for individuals and $150 for families each year.

 When you are ready to shop for supplemental dental insurance, call one of our HealthMarkets agents to help you find a dental insurance plan that works with your budget.
 They can study your current health insurance policy, your budget, and help you pinpoint a cost-effective insurance plan.